The U.S. loves its dog parks.

 No matter where you find yourself in all 50 states, you can be sure there is an off-leash park perfect for your pooch nearby.
 While some might be nothing more than a fenced-in space for your dog to safely run and play, many dog parks are designed with enrichment elements to engage your dog’s mind.

-Either way, we think the most essential features of any dog park are access to clean drinking water and a place for your pup to cool off on a hot day.
+Either way, we think the most essential features of any dog park are access to drinking water and a place for your pup to cool off on a hot day.

 To celebrate this year’s National Puppy Day, here are a few of our favorite parks across the United States!